Orbi home mesh wifi system: Pros, cons and tips

 0,62 kWh x 0,217 euro per kWh = 0,134 euro per hour

-If you only know the voltage and current of your vacuum cleaner, you can calculate the power consumption, in Watts, using the calculator below.
+If you only know the voltage and current of your vacuum cleaner, you can calculate the power consumption in Watts using the calculator below.

-For more information about Power, Voltage and Current, scroll down to the ‘Electricity Measurement Units’ section.
+For more information about Power, Voltage, and Current, scroll down to the ‘Electricity Measurement Units’ section.

-You just need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.
+You need to adjust the values in the PARAMETERS section to your requirements, and the calculator will automatically display the RESULTS section.

 For example, if your vacuum cleaner: